Volunteers are central to our work.

 Volunteers also speak warmly about the range of people they meet and the friendships they make through their volunteering.
 People from all backgrounds volunteer and it can be a great way to get to know a wider circle of people and feel more involved with your community.

 Our volunteers have a wide range of motivations for wanting to support us.
 Some people have experienced mental health problems themselves or have known someone else who has.
 Volunteering might be a step towards recovery or to getting back into work, or it might be a way to give something back to the community that has supported them.
 Other people might be seeking to volunteer to gain experience for a training course or a career change into mental health.

-- Mind in Brent, Wandsworth and Westminster is a recognised leader in the delivery of people-centred recovery services.
+- We’re recognised leader in the delivery of people-centred recovery services.

 - We’ve provided services to enable people to improve their mental health for over 30 years and are well integrated into all our communities.

 - Our skilled and experienced workforce offer support within a nationally recognised clinical framework and operate with strict guidelines around safeguarding and governance.